DraciVik/docker-windows10-installation/README.md

 ![alt text](img/wrong-path-name.png "Output from the 'docker-compose down' command")

-To avoud it make sure you're in the right directory and enter the command again.
+To avoid it make sure you are in the right directory and enter the command again.

-If you try to pull an image before starting the Docker Daemon, you will see a similiar error to this one:
+If you try to pull an image before starting the Docker Daemon, you will see a similar error to this one:

 ![alt text](img/no-daemon-pull-request.png "Output when Docker daemon is not running")